rush1818/Sails/README.md

 ### Model and Controller Generator

-A generator similar to the one provided by Rails is provided to handle creation of Model and Controller files.
+A generator, similar to the one provided by Rails, is provided to handle creation of Model and Controller files.
 Run `ruby generate` in the terminal to generate models and controllers as follows:
-* `ruby generate model cats` will generate a Cat model.
-Following the conventions used in Rails, all model names are singularized using `ActiveSupport`
+* `ruby generate model users` will generate a `User` model.
+Similar to conventions used in Rails, all model names are singularized using `ActiveSupport`
-* `ruby generate controller cats` will generate a CatsController.
-Following the convention used in Rails, all controller names are pluralized.
+* `ruby generate controller users` will generate a `UsersController`.
+Similar to conventions used in Rails, all controller names are pluralized

 Furthermore, Sails uses a folder structure similar to Rails.
-Models are created under `app/models/`, controllers under `app/controllers/`, and views under `app/views/(controller_name)/`
+Models are created under the directory `app/models/`, controllers under the directory `app/controllers/`, and views under the directory `app/views/(controller_name)/`

 ### Database